-March 31, 2016 December 31, 201 2014 (in thousands) Classification Level 5 Asset Asset Asset (Lia ability) Asset (Lia bility) Electricity trading contracts Contracts for differences FVTPL 1 2 \$ 145 \$ (282) \$ 115 \$ (28) Forward agreements FVTPL 1 2 - - - - - (396) 3,487 - \$ 145 \$ (678) \$ 3,602 \$ (28)
+(in thousands) Classification Level 4 March 31, 2019 Asset (Liability) March Asset 2018 ability) Electricity trading contracts Contracts for differences FVTPL 1 2 \$ - \$ - \$ 10 \$ (225) Forward agreements 5 FVTPL 1 2 3,2 04 - 8,465 - \$ 3,2 04 \$ - \$ 8,475 \$ (225)

+1. FVTPL - measured mandatorily at fair value through profit or loss.

+2. AC - amortized cost.

-- 1. FVTPL Fair value through profit or loss. - 2.
-L&R Loans and receivables. - 3.
-OL Other liabilities. - 4.
-The Corporation has not classified any of its financial instruments as held-to-maturity. - 5.
-Fair values are determined using a fair value hierarchy as follows: - Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability. - Level 3 Inputs for the asset or liability that are not based on observable market data. - Not applicable (N/A) Financial instruments including accounts receivable; due from/to SaskPower; and accounts payable and accrued liabilities are carried at values which approximate fair value due to the short period to maturity.
+3. OL - other liabilities measured at amortized cost.

+Fair values are determined using a fair value hierarchy as follows:

+Level 1 - Quoted prices in active markets for identical assets or liabilities.

+Level 2 - Inputs other than quoted prices included in level 1 that are observable for the asset or liability.

+Level 3 - Inputs for the asset or liability that are not based on observable market data.

+Not applicable (N/A) - Financial instruments - including accounts receivable; prepaid deposits; accounts payable and accrued liabilities; due to SaskPower; and short-term debt from SaskPower - are carried at values which approximate fair value due to the short period to maturity.

-There were no items transferred between levels.
+5. NorthPoint has entered into a forward electricity contract to purchase electricity from an arms-length party at the British Columbia/Alberta border.
+The fair value of this contract was determined using a valuation technique using inputs based on pricing information from external market providers and other variables.
+The valuation technique used calculated a day one gain (difference between the transaction price and the fair value).
+Given the complexity and nature of this agreement, management concluded that the transaction price is not the best evidence of fair value.
+As a result, this day one gain has been deferred and recognized as deferred revenue on the statement of financial position.
+The day one gain will be amortized into income over the term of the contract.

-NOTE 6 FINANCIAI RISK MANAGEMENT
+NOTE 6 FINANCIAL RISK MANAGEMENT